EndsOfTheEarth/QueryLite/README.md

 # Query Lite

-Query Lite is a typesafe .net sql query library for Sql Server and PostgreSql.
+Query Lite is a typesafe .net sql query library for Sql Server and PostgreSql

+In essence it is typesafe a `string less` sql query builder.

 It is designed to achieve three main goals: